Navi2329/Calculus/README.txt

 *Inverse trignometric function were named according to sympy
 #28/09/20
 *Equation of normal and tangents will now check if a function is existing at that point
+#30/09/20
+*Graphs of the function,derivative,tangent and normal was added